jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 ---
-title: "From Legibility to Identity"
+title: "On Digital Identity"
 date: 2022-07-16
 tags:
 - fruit
+- rhizome
 ---

 *What is identity?
 Who defines it?
 Who controls it?
 What is its relationship to software?*